brunopacheco1/blog/content/posts/quarkus-kotlin-and-graalvm.md

     -Dpath="/hello"
 ```

-A sample on how to add new dependencies:
+And a easy way just to add new dependencies:

 ```
 mvn quarkus:add-extension -Dextensions="vertx"
 ```

-Moving on, my first steps were defining the domain, JPA, H2, a couple of CRUD endpoints and some DTOs.
-After having this squared shape code, I decided to migrate the code to Kotlin, and bugs started popping up as expected.
+Moving on, my first steps were: defining the domain, JPA, H2, a couple of CRUD endpoints and some DTOs.
+After having this square-shaped code, I decided to migrate the code to Kotlin, and bugs started popping up as expected.

 The first problem which I have to face was JPA.
 It requires open classes and by default that it’s not true on Kotlin.
 To fix it, there’s a flag to enable JPA support during compilation.
 I don’t like this kind of solution, but this is kind of my fault as I wanted to use a mature Java library instead of using something more Kotlin-like.

 The second problem was the JSON payload serialization.
 I had some issues with the default Quarkus dependency, JSON-B, and then I decided to try Jackson, again for the sake of simplicity, as I was already testing tons of new things.
-It worked nice, the DTOs were cleaner than before.
-For that, another plugin had to be added to the Kotlin compiler, the no-arg plugin option, and a custom annotation to identify the DTOs.
+It worked nicely and the DTOs were cleaner than before.
+And for that, another plugin had to be added to the Kotlin compiler, the no-arg plugin option, and a custom annotation to help the compiler identifying the DTOs.

 ```
 @Dto